aws-actions/aws-codebuild-run-build/README.md

    the one defined here replaces the one in the CodeBuild project.
    For a list of CodeBuild environment variables, see

+1. **update-interval** (optional) :
+   Update interval as seconds for how often the API is called to check on the status.

+   A higher value mitigates the chance of hitting API rate-limiting especially when running many instances of this action in parallel, but also introduces a larger potential time overhead (ranging from 0 to update interval) for the action to fetch the build result and finish.

+   Lower value limits the potential time overhead worst case but it may hit the API rate-limit more often, depending on the use-case.

+   The default value is 30.

+1. **update-back-off** (optional) :
+   Back-off time in seconds for the update interval.

+   When API rate-limiting is hit, the back-off time will be added to the next update interval.
+   E.g. with update interval of 30 and back-off time of 15, upon hitting the rate-limit the next interval for the update call will be 45s and if the rate-limit is hit again the next interval will be 60s and so on.

+   The default value is 15.

 ### Outputs

 1. **aws-build-id** : The CodeBuild build ID of the build that the action ran.